Our mission

 Maaike de Jong

 She has a strong belief that the imaging platform Scinvivo develops will be a game changer in cancer diagnostics.
-She is not afraid of a challenge, and is always looking for new information that will help in increasing the success of the imaging platform.
+She is not afraid of a challenge, and is always looking for new information that will help

 Marijn van Os